Disturbance Attenuation Regulator II: Stage Bound Finite Horizon Solution: Numerical Examples

 \subsection{Computational Complexity}

 To assess computational performance, the LMI optimization from \eqref{inflmi-stage} was evaluated for state and input dimensions $n = m$ ranging from 2 to 78 (in increments of 4) on randomly generated stable systems.
 Four independent problem instances were solved at each dimension using the MOSEK solver~\citep{mosek:2025}.
-Empirical scaling analysis yields computational complexity $O(n) \sim n^{3}$, in agreement with the theoretical complexity of interior point algorithms for semidefinite programs.
-These results provide numerical evidence that the LMI based steady-state StDAR problem is computationally tractable.
+The empirical runtime is approximately cubic in $n$ for the dimensions tested.
+The worst-case theoretical complexity of interior point methods on semidefinite programs exceeds cubic in $n$ in general \citep[Ch.~11]{boyd:vandenberghe:2004}; the observed cubic scaling provides numerical evidence that the LMI based steady-state StDAR problem is computationally tractable for the dimensions tested.